WBEN (AM): 2000-2010

 WBEN and WGR had been competing for news/talk/sports stations during the 1990s.
 In 2000, under common ownership, the stations rearranged personnel.
 WGR became the market's all-sports station, while WBEN became the market's principal commercial news/talk station.

 With sister station WGR's move to sports talk, WBEN solidified its position as the dominant news/talk station.
-Market veterans John Zach and Susan Rose replaced Bill Lacey (who currently hosts mornings at WHTT) to host "Buffalo's Morning News."
+Market veterans John Zach and Susan Rose replaced Bill Lacy (who hosted mornings at WHTT until 2022) to host "Buffalo's Morning News".
 Tom Bauerle moved from WGR to host a mid-morning talk show, Limbaugh's program continued, and market veteran Sandy Beach moved from sister station WMJQ to host afternoon talk on the station, while evening hours were filled by syndicated lifestyle hosts Laura Schlessinger and Joy Browne; Browne and Schlessinger were later replaced by The Sean Hannity Show and Jim Bohannon, respectively.

 2010-present

 From April 5, 2011, to September 26, 2013, Entercom switched its Classic Rock/Triple-A hybrid sister station WLKK to a simulcast of WBEN.
-Entercom's WLKK was not able to assume the WBEN-FM call letters, since the company had previously released the WBEN-FM call letters.
+Entercom's WLKK was not able to assume the callsign WBEN-FM, since the company had previously released the callsign WBEN-FM.
 They are in use on a Beasley Broadcast Group station in the Philadelphia area.
 The "Lake" format continued on WLKK's HD2 digital subchannel.